 In recent years, medicine has increasingly focused on prevention, and the ultrasound devices needed for painless vascular examinations have become much more accurate.
 Today, we can look into the vessel wall down to 1/10 of a millimeter.

-There is now sufficient data to show that vascular changes leading to a heart attack or stroke develop slowly and predictably over decades.
-It is not a coincidence who eventually experiences such an illness at the age of 70.
-According to Statistics Austria, in 2016, approximately 43% of Austrians died from a cardiovascular cause (primarily heart attack and stroke).
-That’s almost one in two, so it’s everyone’s business!
+There is now sufficient data proving that vascular wall changes, which ultimately lead to heart attack or stroke, develop gradually and predictably over decades—it is no coincidence who ends up suffering from such a condition at the age of 70.
+According to Statistics Austria, approximately 43% of Austrians in 2016 died from a cardiovascular cause (primarily heart attack and stroke).
+That’s nearly one in two, so this concerns all of us!

 Early changes in the blood vessels can often be observed 30 years or even earlier before cardiovascular events occur.
 Some experts speak of the first changes in youth.
 What is to blame for these vascular changes?
 Risk factors such as smoking, high blood pressure (stress!), high cholesterol levels (especially the “bad” LDL cholesterol), undiagnosed (and untreated) diabetes, as well as genetic factors (families in which parents have had a heart attack or stroke at an early age), contribute to this.
 What to do?